 Chas.
 M. Smith of Gown Street, will occupy the pulpit tomorrow evening.
 Mr. Smith has been for the past five years engaged in directing investigation, guidance and placement in the New York City public schools.
 Through his efforts thousands of young men and women have been enabled to continue their education.
 The great Radio center, W. E. A. F. is broadcasting a series of ten addresses of Mr. Smith's, dealing with his work.
-Mr. Smith's subject tomorrow evening a "Adjusting youths to their social and industrial environment".
+Mr. Smith's subject tomorrow evening is "Adjusting youths to their social and industrial environment."

-is "Adjusting youths to their social and industrial environment."
 The Ladies Auxiliary of the Presbyterian Church met at the home of Mrs. F. Hargreave, Euclid Street, on last Monday afternoon.
 Reports were made on the barrel and talent fund, and the ladies were delighted to discover that their efforts had netted over fifteen hundred dollars.